Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 Psychographic Data

-In this category, you’ll find psychological traits such as interests, values, beliefs, etc.
+You’ll find psychological traits in this category, such as interests, values, beliefs, etc.

-A combined study of these two will help you identify the customers’ budget, preferences and purchase triggers.
+A combined study of these two will help you identify the customers’ budgets, preferences and purchase triggers.

 8. Source Your Products

-Before creating a website to sell a product or service, you must make all the arrangements to ensure it is ready to be designed.
+Before creating a website to sell products or services, you must make all the arrangements to ensure it is ready to be designed.

 There can be no compromise on quality.
 Ensure the quality is optimum for your price range, whether you are manufacturing yourself, dropshipping or working with a wholesaler.